You know the feeling.

 Oh, and if you really want wow factor images, get yourself out taking pictures when the sun is coming up or going down - around one hour before sunset and one hour after sunrise is best.
 I've spoken before about how I rarely make that time of day unless it's winter, but the light is super-gorgeous then, and you can light your subject in a variety of ways.

-Using light more effectively is also a lesson in my FREE photography video course, the Beginners Bootcamp, which aims to get you taking better pictures in just a few days!
-You can read more about the free course here, or click the button to sign up below and you can be watching your first lesson within the hour :)
+Using light more effectively is also a lesson in my FREE photography video course, the Beginners Bootcamp, which you get as a thank you for become a Live Snap Love subscriber.
+You can read more about the free course here, or click the button to sign up below and you can be watching your first lesson within the hour :) You'll also become a blog "Insider" which means you'll get access to LOADS more exclusive, subscriber only content, so get on it!

 - Use Your Aperture Wisely